Temporary ramp closures on Cloverleaf Overpass on Pitts Memorial Drive - NTV

 Temporary ramp closures on Cloverleaf Overpass on Pitts Memorial Drive

-Motorists travelling westbound on Pitts Memorial Drive (towards the Cloverleaf) and wanting to connect to the TCH westbound will detour by taking the eastbound portion of the TCH, detouring on Ramp 42B (Kenmount Road), and connecting back to the westbound TCH access ramp.
+Motorists travelling westbound on Pitts Memorial Drive and wanting to connect to the TCH westbound will detour by taking the eastbound portion of the TCH, detouring on Ramp 42B, and connecting back to the westbound TCH access ramp.